daarnolducsd/ep5book/docs/06-week6.md

 [1] 2435
 ```

 We can subset one variable using a logical statement built from another variable.
 For example, imagine we want to compute the callback rate for Black applicants.
 Therefore, we want to compute the average of ``call`` only for individuals such that ``race=="black"``.
-In R, we can write out this statement as following:
+In R, we can write out this statement as follows:

 ```r